Drospirenone/ethinyl estradiol/levomefolate (By mouth)

 Call your doctor right away if you notice any of these side effects:

 - Allergic reaction: Itching or hives, swelling in your face or hands, swelling or tingling in your mouth or throat, chest tightness, trouble breathing

-- Confusion, body weakness, uneven heartbeat, or numbness or tingling in your hands, feet, or lips
+- Confusion, weakness, uneven heartbeat, or numbness in your hands, feet, or lips

 If you notice these less serious side effects, talk with your doctor: